Join the WWF Guardians

 - support our vital advocacy work with the Colombian government and private sectors, pushing for sound governance policies, rational land use planning and sustainable investment in the Colombian Amazon

-- help fund workshops with indigenous and local people, to ensure their interests are recorded and included in national policy discussions – strengthening forest management and fighting deforestation
+- help fund workshops with indigenous and local people, to ensure their interests are recorded and included in national policy discussions – strengthening forest management and stopping deforestation

 ‘There is more and more pressure in this region and I am now an old man.
 People like us want to preserve the lands, but to do this we need the world to help.’